Skardu: Peaks

 Accessible from Skardu by road, the nearby Askole and Hushe are the main gateways to the snow-covered 8,000 m peaks including K2, the Gasherbrums, Broad Peak, and the Trango Towers, and to the huge glaciers of Baltoro, Biafo and Trango.
 This makes Skardu the main tourist and mountaineering base in the area, which has led to the development of a reasonably extensive tourist infrastructure including shops and hotels.
 The popularity of the region results in high prices, especially during the main trekking season.

-Deosai National Park

-Treks to the Deosai National Park and the Deosai Plains, the second highest in the world at 4114 m above sea level, after the Chang Tang in Tibet, either start from or end at Skardu.
-In the local Balti language, Deosai is called Byarsa བྱིར་ས, meaning 'summer place'.
-With an area of approximately 3000 km2, the plains extend all the way to Ladakh and provide a habitat for snow leopards, ibex, Tibetan blue bears and wild horses.